Coherent-Partners/spark-service-promotion/docs/GITHUB_ACTIONS.md

 > and npm (Node Package Manager) are installed on your machine.
 > Run `npm install` to install the required dependencies and `node scripts/test.js`
 > to execute the test script.
 Remember to update the environment variables to match
-> your Spark settings and bearer token.
+> your Spark settings and user credentials.

 ### Customization